presnick/ProgramsInformationPeople/_sources/Iteration/ExtraExercises.rst

          self.assertEqual(numbers, [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40], "Testing that numbers is assigned to correct values.")

       def testNineB(self):
-         self.assertEqual(sum1, 820, "Testing that sum1 is assigned to correct values.")
+         self.assertEqual(sum1, 820, "Testing that sum1 has the correct value.")

    myTests().main()

 9.1 Create a list of numbers from 0-74 and assign that to the variable ``nums``.
-Then accumulate that list's values so that the total is assigned to the variable ``total``.
+Then accumulate the total of that list's values so that the total is assigned to the variable ``total``.

 .. activecode:: ee_ch10_091